flyinprogrammer/learn-mtls-the-hard-way/docs/handson_zookeeper.md

 ---
 id: handson_zookeeper
-title: Let's Play With Zookeeper on Digital Ocean
+title: Let's Play With Zookeeper on DigitalOcean
-sidebar_label: Zookeeper on Digital Ocean
+sidebar_label: Zookeeper on DigitalOcean
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';